mohamedgomaa23722/PokemonApp/README.md

 # PokemonApp
-an idea of the app is to display pokemons and it's name use different libs and Design pattern user can see.
+an idea of the app is to display Pokemons and it's name use different libs and Design pattern user can see.

 we will use [PokeApi](https://pokeapi.co/) to retrive the data and display it into our application.